techidaily/site-win11-tips/source/_posts/integrating-fingerprint-recognition-in-windows-11.md

  Windows Hello is a convenient and secure way to unlock your Windows 10 or Windows 11 PC.
 It facilitates quick access to your system by allowing you to sign in to your computer using your face, fingerprint, or PIN.

- As such, you can choose between any of the available sign-in options, such as[PIN, facial recognition, or fingerprint recognition](https://www.makeuseof.com/face-iris-fingerprint-password-pin-most-secure/) .
+ As such, you can choose between any of the available sign-in options, such as [PIN, facial recognition, or fingerprint recognition](https://www.makeuseof.com/face-iris-fingerprint-password-pin-most-secure/) .
 While PIN is available for pretty much everyone, the availability of fingerprint and facial recognition is dependent on your computer's hardware.

  However, generally speaking, if you have a moderately-good laptop, it very likely features a compatible fingerprint scanner.
 Meanwhile, if you have a PC, you can get a decent external fingerprint reader and connect it to your computer via USB.